ferSoto/algorithms-and-data-structures/README.md

 Currently, this repository contains the following algorithms:

+* Clustering
+* Find Triangles in a graph
+* Goldbach's conjeture
 * Kruskal
-* Find Triangles in a graph
-* Clustering